-Ineffectiveness on fair value hedges includes a net loss of £13m from derivatives designated as fair value hedges and a net loss of £1m from the fair value adjustments to the carrying value of debt.
+Ineffectiveness on fair value hedges includes a net loss of £11m from derivatives designated as fair value hedges and a net gain of £1m from the fair value adjustments to the carrying value of debt.

-Net gains on derivatives designated as cash flow hedges includes net gains of £3m transferred from equity.
+Net gains on derivatives designated as cash flow hedges includes net gains of £4m transferred from equity.